IBM-Cloud/ansible-collection-ibm/docs/ibm_en_destination_ios.rst

     (Required for new resource) The Certificate Content Type to be set p8/p12.

+  name (True, str, None)
+    (Required for new resource) The Destintion name.

   certificate (True, str, None)
     (Required for new resource) The Certificate File.

   config (False, list, None)
     Payload describing a destination configuration.

-  name (True, str, None)
-    (Required for new resource) The Destintion name.

-  type (True, str, None)
-    (Required for new resource) The type of Destination type push_ios.

-  instance_guid (True, str, None)
-    (Required for new resource) Unique identifier for IBM Cloud Event Notifications instance.

   id (False, str, None)